apache/flink/docs/web_client.md

 title:  "Web Client"
 ---

+* This will be replaced by the TOC
+{:toc}

 Flink provides a web interface to upload jobs, inspect their execution plans, and execute them.
 The interface is a great tool to showcase programs, debug execution plans, or demonstrate the system as a whole.

-# Start, Stop, and Configure the Web Interface
+## Starting, Stopping, and Configuring the Web Interface

 Start the web interface by executing: